eishiya/tiled-scripts/README.md

 ### Copy+Paste Layers
 Copies/pastes entire layers, including their properties along with the content.
 Can copy/paste multiple layers at once, regardless of layer type.

+### Copy+Paste Terrains
+Copies/pastes terrains from/to selected tiles.
+Includes actions to copy/paste terrains exactly, as well as to copy/paste the arrangement of a particular terrain, so you can paste it as a different terrain.

 ### Count Tiles
 Counts the tiles used in a map, useful for e.g. GB Studio where the unique tiles allowed per map are limited, but tilesets may be large.
 Counts both by ID and by flips.